nirucon/nirucon-linux-postinstall/README.md

 Arch - works fine for me at the moment

-Debian base - some parts work, not all
+Debian based - some parts work, not all

 Void - not working

+Better readme will come...